Case Studies

 @deliciousmartha

 As well as having built up a large number of followers, they care about their public and know who they are talking to.
 For them – and also for the brands interested in working with them – the quality of their followers takes precedence over the quantity.
-Influencers are the “curators” of their audience, they maintain a relationship with them, they interact, they participate in the conversation.
+Influencers are the “curators” of their audience, they maintain a relationship with them, they interact, and they participate in the conversation.

 “Your images need to be friendly and refined.
 At the same time you need to maintain a conversation with those followers who choose to stop and look at your photos, to get to know you, to find out what you think.
 They have to be able to see you, to know who they’re talking to.
 And you also have to get to know them.
 Creating a bond is very important so that they can trust you.”